 How does it Work?

-Once the final version has been agreed, you will have a chance to check it, and you can rest assured that there will be no nasty surprises on the day!
+Once the final version has been agreed, you will have a chance to check it, and you will be sure that there will be no nasty surprises on the day!

 How much does it cost?

-The actual cost will be confirmed when Michael follows up with the booking form after your initial chat.
-The fee will be all-inclusive (unless extras are involved – such as additional equipment for a ritual – and you will always be informed in advance of these).
-Costs will vary according to the complexity of the event, the research involved and travel.
+The actual cost depends on the work and time involved.
+Hence the importance of the initial chat.
+The fee quoted will be all-inclusive (unless extras are involved – such as additional equipment for a ritual – and you will always be informed in advance of these).

-Normally, an immediate deposit of £100 is required, with the balance payable up to 30 days before the ceremony.
+Normally, a deposit of £100 is required, with the balance payable up to 30 days before the ceremony.
 BACS is the preferred method.

 What is included?